 1. Adequate rest

 Simply sleep it off.
 Sleep is crucial in the body’s healing process as it allows your immune system to ward off infections.
-It plays a vital role in boosting your immune system thus a great way to ensure an enhanced recovery process from a cold.
+It plays a vital role in boosting your immune system and thus a great way to ensure an enhanced recovery process from a cold.

 a) Use pillows to shore up your head

 Ensure your head is elevated when you lay down to help prevent the accumulation of mucus at the back of your throat, otherwise, the accumulation may lead to congestion.
-You’ll, therefore, be left with no choice but to breathe through your mouth, something that will dry out your throat further thus aggravating the pain.
+You’ll, therefore, be left with no choice but to breathe through your mouth, something that will dry out your throat further, thus aggravating the pain.

 b) Add moisture

-You can choose to use a humidifier or simply a cool-mist vaporizer, but make sure you change the water daily and clean the unit (as per the manufacturer’s cleaning instructions) to prevent mold or mildew from building up.
+You can use a humidifier or simply a cool-mist vaporizer, but make sure you change the water daily and clean the unit (as per the manufacturer’s cleaning instructions) to prevent mold or mildew from building up.

-A humidifier works by increasing moisture content in the air thus relieving dry sinuses.
+A humidifier works by increasing moisture content in the air, thus relieving dry sinuses.

 c) Take hot tea—this can be decaf green tea, peppermint tea, or ginger tea.